 Early Years Foundation Stage

 Early Years is the first Key Stage in a child’s education.
 At Laurel Avenue it begins with our Nursery 2-year-olds, includes Nursery 3 and 4-year-olds and is completed by the 4 and 5-year-olds in our Reception class (Class 1).
-This early stage of learning is vital to children's development and equips then with skills they will need to succeed in their future school life.
+This early stage of learning is vital to children's development and equips them with skills they will need to succeed in their future school life.
+We want our children to be confident and secure in school and to develop a love of learning which will stay with them for life.

 Children are individuals, who develop at different rates and have different interests.
-We take time to get to know your child and our topics take account of the things that interest them.
+We take time to get to know our children and our provision takes account of the things that interest them.

-The curriculum in Early Years is based around play-based learning.
+The curriculum in Early Years is centred around play-based learning.
 There is a balance between adult-led activities and child-directed play.
 The well-planned environment gives children opportunities to learn and practise skills in a variety of ways.
-Environments are progressive form the two-year-old area through to Reception class to meet the changing needs of children as they develop.
+Environments are progressive from the two-year-old area through to Reception class to meet the changing needs of children as they develop.

-Our curriculum is built on Development Matters (a government document) and the Chris Quigley Essentials curriculum.
-As staff work with children they constantly assess their development and progress, and children who need extra support in particular areas are quickly identified.
+Our curriculum is built on Development Matters (a government document) and is personalised to the specific needs of children in our school.
+As staff work with children, they constantly assess their development and progress, and children who need extra support in particular areas are quickly identified.
 All learning is planned with our individual children’s needs in mind.

 The Early Years Foundation Stage (EYFS) comprises three prime areas